codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 Note that fully customizing tabs requires an understanding of [[Drawables]] as well.

-### Styling tabs with ActionBarSherlock
+### Styling Tabs with ActionBarSherlock

-If you are using ActionBarSherlock, you will need to do the following to style your tabs:
+If you are using ActionBarSherlock, you will need to do the following to custom style your tabs:

 #### Change background color of tab container:

-You will need to customize 'android:actionBarTabBarStyle' in order to achieve this. 'actionBarTabBarStyle' determines the style of the overall tab bar.
+You will need to customize `android:actionBarTabBarStyle` in order to achieve this. `actionBarTabBarStyle` determines the style of the overall tab bar.
 It includes the whole container that includes all of the tabs.

-* Create style for "Widget.Sherlock.Light.ActionBar.TabView" in res/values-v14/styles.xml.
+* Create style for "Widget.Sherlock.Light.ActionBar.TabView" in `res/values-v14/styles.xml`.
 * Reference this style for "actionBarTabBarStyle".

+In `res/values/styles.xml`:

 ```xml
 <style name="AppBaseTheme" parent="android:Theme.Holo.Light.DarkActionBar">